mbalsara/crm/docs/EMPLOYEE_IMPORT_EXPORT_FORMAT_OPTIONS.md

 - ✅ No parsing needed

 ### Cons
-- ❌ Fixed limit (e.g., max 3 managers, 3 companies)
+- ❌ Fixed limit (e.g., max 3 managers, 3 customers)
 - ❌ Wastes columns if employee has fewer relationships
 - ❌ Many empty cells
 - ❌ What if employee has 4 managers? (need to increase columns)